rabssm/MeteorRadio/README.md

 ## Running the software

-To get help, run the command:
+To get help using the acquisition software, run the command:
 ```
 python meteor_radar.py -h
 ```